 On March 27, 2020, the bipartisan $2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act (the “Act”) was signed into law, providing economic relief to households, businesses, and industries impacted by the coronavirus pandemic.
 Below is a summary of the key provisions as they relate to individuals and families.

 Required Minimum Distribution Requirements Lifted for 2020

-The Act eliminates the Required Minimum Distribution (RMD) requirements for traditional IRAs, inherited IRAs, and 401(k)s for 2020.
+The CARES Act eliminates the Required Minimum Distribution (RMD) requirements for traditional IRAs, inherited IRAs, and defined contribution plans for 2020.
 By not taking RMD payments, investment accounts can recover from recent stock market volatility and taxpayers can avoid current ordinary income tax on distributions.
-Note that 2019 RMD payments that were delayed until 2020 for those turning 70½ during 2019 are no longer required, allowing an individual who turned 70 ½ in 2019 but delayed taking their first RMD until 2020 to avoid both the 2019 and 2020 RMDs.
+Note that 2019 RMD payments that were delayed until 2020 for those turning 70½ during 2019 are no longer required, allowing an individual who turned 70½ in 2019 but delayed taking their first RMD until 2020 to avoid both the 2019 and 2020 RMDs.

 Penalty-Free Early Distributions from Retirement Accounts